tomjaguarpaw/blog.poisson.chat/posts/2019-01-14-cpp19-from-c-to-itrees.md

 ---
 title: "From C to Interaction trees: Specifying, Verifying, and Testing a networked server (CPP 2019 talk transcript)"
-keywords: Coq, formal verification, testing, network, VST, CertiKOS
+keywords: [coq, formal verification, testing, itrees, VST, CertiKOS]
 ---

 This is a transcript of my talk